 - Bring all ingredients to a boil in a large saucepan over medium-high heat.
 Boil, stirring constantly for 3-4 minutes until smooth and thick.

 - Reheat in microwave if necessary.
-Keeps for about a week...but really; think it will be around that long?
+Keeps for about a month in the refrigerator...but really; think it will be around that long?